This happy, feel-good kale salad recipe is packed with colorful vegetables, crispy chickpeas, avocado, cranberries, and pepitas. Great for lunch!

 Kale Salad with Carrot Ginger Dressing

-- ½ cup chopped roasted carrots (from about ¾ cup raw carrots)
+- ½ cup chopped roasted carrots, from 3/4 cup raw carrots

 - ¼ cup extra-virgin olive oil